gr33ndata/dysl/README.md

 You can add new training samples to your custom training-set.
 You do that on two stages.

-To add a new text sample:
+To add a new samples:

 `l.add_training_sample(text=u'tlhIngan Hol Dajatlha?', lang='Klingon')`